Spaideri/steamcmd-aws-dedicated-server/README.md

 * Custom CLI - simple CLI to operate servers from local machine

 ## 2. Supported Games
-Contributions welcome, support new games are easy to add
+Contributions welcome, new games are easy to add see [/games/arma-reforger](/games/arma-reforger) for example
 * Arma Reforger
 * Arma3 (coming soon)